Matt Kobyluck

-Matt Kobyluck (born February 19, 1970) is an American stock car racing driver who competed in the NASCAR K&N Pro Series East, a regional stepping-stone series to NASCAR's national divisions.
-Kobyluck, who celebrated his 10th season in the NCWS East in 2008, was one of the few drivers left that competed under the old Busch North Series banner, and was the only driver of Native American descent competing in the series.
+Matt Kobyluck (born February 19, 1970) is an American former stock car racing driver who competed in the NASCAR K&N Pro Series East, a regional stepping-stone series to NASCAR's national divisions.
+Kobyluck, who celebrated his tenth season in the NCWS East in 2008, was one of the few drivers left that competed under the old Busch North Series banner, and was the only driver of Native American descent competing in the series.
 He was the 2008 season champion.